 The WindyNation BattaMax is another deep cycle AGM 12 volt battery that’s perfectly suited for solar charging and RV use.
 The lead-acid battery is housed in strong ABS plastic and is completely sealed, so it’s spill-proof, leak-proof, and maintenance-free.

 Using 99.995 percent pure lead, it maintains minimal self-discharge to prolong its longevity while still delivering enough power to run your AC, refrigerator, microwave, TV, and other appliances.

-Since the BattaMax is competitively priced and sold by one of the top makers of solar recreational vehicle kits, it’s perfect for building a parallel battery bank with other BattaMax batteries for even greater capacity.
+Since the BattaMax is competitively priced and sold by one of the top makers of solar RV kits, it’s perfect for building a parallel battery bank with other BattaMax batteries for even greater reserve capacity.
 At 100Ah, four of them would provide you with 400Ah, which is more than enough power to bring all of the comforts of home with you to your campsite.

 Unfortunately, its operational temperature range is somewhat more limited than other batteries in this guide.

 At 5°F to 122°F, its operational temperature range is one of its only drawbacks.
 If you plan on camping in Colorado in December or Arizona in July, you may be better off going with another option.